 The 2015-16 season marked the 40th anniversary of the founding of this Lehigh Valley youth orchestra, and we found many fun ways to celebrate that milestone.
 In December, we organized an alumni reunion, where YPP and JSP alumni were invited to return and read through a few symphonic favorites under Jerry’s baton.
 It was wonderful to see generations of alumni still so excited about the organization that meant so much to them in their formative years.

 It was also during the 2015-16 season that, at the age of 84, Jerry Bidlack decided to step down from the directorship of the Young People’s Philharmonic.
 His four decades of service, along with the 40th anniversary of the organization, was marked by a celebration for the whole community.
-Alumna and professional cellist, Susannah Chapman, returned to perform a concerto with the students in the YPP and [DATE] was declared Young People’s Philharmonic Day by [find source].
+Alumna and professional cellist, Susannah Chapman, returned to perform a concerto with the students in the YPP.
 Jerry continued to be involved with the Young People’s Philharmonic organization as Artistic Advisor until his death in September 2016.

 Jerry expressed a wish for Kenneth to succeed his position with the orchestra and often asked him to substitute when Jerry was unable to conduct.
 When Jerry decided it was time to step down, he appointed Kenneth to the directorship of the Young People’s Philharmonic.